The need for tableau reports on the web:

-HTTP Protocol does not impose any limit on URL length as you can notice many modern day browsers can handle URL length up to 80,000 characters, however internet explorer 8 & 9 have a maximum character limit of 2,083 characters only.
+HTTP Protocol does not impose any limit on URL length as you can notice many modern-day browsers can handle URL length up to 80,000 characters, however internet explorer 8 & 9 have a maximum character limit of 2,083 characters only.

 Therefore, you should be conscious of keeping URL’s under this limit to assure compatibility.
 Note that the complete URL length does not mean to definitely include passed parameters and resulting values from it.

-To overcome this situation tableau server gives an option of single sign-on method where an already authenticated user need not log in further into embedded tableau view.
+To overcome this situation tableau server gives an option of the single sign-on method where an already authenticated user needs not log in further into an embedded tableau view.
 He would be in your active directory and SSPI and would be treated as a ‘licensed tableau server user’.
-However, in all the other situations, trusted ticket authentication method is used as an alternative to single sign-on method.
+However, in all the other situations, the trusted ticket authentication method is used as an alternative to a single sign-on method.

-While using trusted ticket authentication method, the web server takes all the responsibility of the authenticated users.
-Much before embedding the view,web server does two POST parameters to tableau server:
+While using a trusted ticket authentication method, the web server takes all the responsibility of the authenticated users.
+Much before embedding the view, the web server does two POST parameters to the tableau server: